Advanced search

 Clinical efficacy and safety

-The dose of ASPAVELI was 1 080 mg twice weekly.
-Eligible patients entered a 4-week run-in period during which they received ASPAVELI 1 080 mg subcutaneously twice weekly in addition to their current dose of eculizumab.
-Patients were then randomised in a 1:1 ratio to receive either 1 080 mg of ASPAVELI twice weekly or their current dose of eculizumab through the duration of the 16-week randomised controlled period (RCP).
+Study APL2-302 was an open-label, randomised study with an active comparator-controlled period of 16 weeks followed by a 32-week open label period (OLP).
+This study enrolled patients with PNH who had been treated with a stable dose of eculizumab for at least the previous 3 months and with haemoglobin levels <10.5 g/dL.
+Eligible patients entered a 4-week run-in period during which they received pegcetacoplan 1 080 mg subcutaneously twice weekly in addition to their current dose of eculizumab.
+Patients were then randomised in a 1:1 ratio to receive either 1 080 mg of pegcetacoplan twice weekly or their current dose of eculizumab through the duration of the 16-week randomised controlled period (RCP).
 Randomisation was stratified based on the number of packed red blood cell (PRBC) transfusions within the 12 months prior to Day -28 (<4; ≥ 4) and platelet count at screening (<100 000/mm3; ≥ 100 000/mm3).
-Patients who completed the RCP entered the OLP during which all patients received ASPAVELI for up to 32 weeks (patients who received eculizumab during the RCP entered a 4-week run-in period before switching to ASPAVELI monotherapy).
-If required, the dose of ASPAVELI could be adjusted to 1 080 mg every 3 days.
+Patients who completed the RCP entered the OLP during which all patients received pegcetacoplan for up to 32 weeks (patients who received eculizumab during the RCP entered a 4-week run-in period before switching to pegcetacoplan monotherapy).

 The primary and secondary efficacy endpoints were assessed at Week 16.
-The primary efficacy endpoint was change from Baseline to Week 16 (during RCP) in haemoglobin level.
+The primary efficacy endpoint was change from baseline to Week 16 (during RCP) in haemoglobin level.
 Baseline was defined as the average of measurements prior to the first dose of pegcetacoplan (at the beginning of the run-in period).
-Key secondary efficacy endpoints were transfusion avoidance, defined as the proportion of patients who did not require a transfusion during the RCP, and change from Baseline to Week 16 in absolute reticulocyte count (ARC), LDH level, and FACIT-Fatigue scale score.
+Key secondary efficacy endpoints were transfusion avoidance, defined as the proportion of patients who did not require a transfusion during the RCP, and change from baseline to Week 16 in absolute reticulocyte count (ARC), LDH level, and FACIT-Fatigue scale score.

 A total of 80 patients entered the run-in period.
-At the end of the run-in period, all 80 were randomised, 41 to ASPAVELI and 39 to eculizumab.
+At the end of the run-in period, all 80 were randomised, 41 to pegcetacoplan and 39 to eculizumab.
 Demographics and baseline disease characteristics were generally well balanced between treatment groups (see Table 2).
-A total of 38 patients in the group treated with ASPAVELI and 39 patients in the eculizumab group completed the 16-week RCP and continued into the 32-week open-label period.
-In total, 12 of 80 (15%) patients receiving ASPAVELI discontinued due to adverse events.
+A total of 38 patients in the group treated with pegcetacoplan and 39 patients in the eculizumab group completed the 16-week RCP and continued into the 32-week open-label period.
+In total, 12 of 80 (15%) patients receiving pegcetacoplan discontinued due to adverse events.
 Per protocol 15 patients had their dose adjusted to 1 080 mg every 3 days.
 Twelve patients were evaluated for benefit and 8 of the 12 patients demonstrated benefit from the dose adjustment.

 Table 2: Patient baseline demographics and characteristics in Study APL2-302